Please ensure Javascript is enabled for purposes of website accessibility Rail Service Studies - SCCRTC

 Passenger Rail Study (2015)

-In conjunction with agreements made as a condition of acquisition of the 32-mile Santa Cruz Branch Line and to maximize transportation uses of the rail corridor, the Santa Cruz County Regional Transportation Commission (RTC) is assessing the feasibility of commuter and intercity passenger rail service.
+In conjunction with agreements made as a condition of acquisition of the 32-mile Santa Cruz Branch Line and to maximize transportation uses of the rail corridor, the RTC assessed the feasibility of commuter and intercity passenger rail service.
 The RTC was awarded a Transit Planning grant by Caltrans to evaluate the feasibility for phased passenger rail service including estimates of capital and operating costs, an analysis of varying service scenarios and technologies; and connectivity to other bus and rail services.

-The objectives of the Santa Cruz Passenger Rail Study are to:
+The objectives of the Santa Cruz Passenger Rail Study were to:

 • Provide the community with practical recommendations for implementation of passenger rail service, in accordance with forecasted ridership demand and funding